Meet the JRWDD Board of Directors

 74:05:05:16.
 James River water development district director areas.

 The director areas of the James River water development district are as follows:

-Leanne Gutormson representing the city of Huron and Clyde and Custer townships in Beadle County;
+Leanne Gutormson representing the city of Huron and Custer township in Beadle County.

-Dan Klimisch representing the Southeast Yankton Unorganized Territory in Yankton County; and Yankton voting districts 2, 3, 4, and 5;
+Dan Klimisch representing Yankton voting districts 1, 2, 3, 4, and 5.

-Clinton Bauer representing the cities of Freeman, Tripp, Olivet, and Menno in Hutchinson County; Wolf Creek, Grandview, Kassel, Valley, Molan, Wittenberg, Kulm, German, Sharon, Oak Hollow, Fair, Kaylor, Capital, and Sweet townships in Hutchinson County; and all of Yankton County except the City of Yankton voting districts 2, 3, 4, and 5, and Southeast Yankton Unorganized Territory.
+Clinton Bauer representing the cities of Freeman, Tripp, Olivet, and Menno in Hutchinson County; Wolf Creek, Grandview, Kassel, Valley, Molan, Wittenberg, Kulm, German, Sharon, Oak Hollow, Fair, Kaylor, Capital, and Sweet townships in Hutchinson County; and all of Yankton County except the City of Yankton voting districts 1, 2, 3, 4, and 5.

 ||Contact Director Bauer at:

 11 SDR 72, effective November 25, 1984; 13 SDR 129, 13 SDR 141, effective July 1, 1987; 18 SDR 148, effective March 22, 1992; 22 SDR 95, effective January 17, 1996; 28 SDR 123, effective March 11, 2002; 36 SDR 27, effective August 20, 2009; 36 SDR 111, effective January 11, 2010; 38 SDR 9, effective August 4, 2011; 40 SDR 14, effective July 29, 2013.